biltAtous/Accessible-SVG-Graphs/README.md

 ### Release Notes ###

-1.1.0 - With the use of observer API, it does not load the graph when the wrapper element is observed.
+1.1.0 - With the use of observer API, it does load the graph when the wrapper element is observed.